palsergech/authjs-web3-providers/packages/siwe/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [Contributing Guide](../../CONTRIBUTING.md) for details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This package is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.

 ## Security